kirstymcnaught/OptiKeyWiki/Numbers,-symbols-and-diacritics.md

-At some point you'll probably want to type a number, symbol, diactrical letter (e.g. an accented e), or currency symbol.
+At some point you'll probably want to type a number, symbol, diactrical letter (e.g. an accented e), or currency symbol...

----

 **The numbers & symbols keyboards**